Driver CPC: Driver CPC theory tests

 The test consists of seven case studies the driver works through on a computer.
 The case studies are basically short scenarios based on situations that are highly likely to happen in one's working life as a lorry driver.
 The test has been written by industry experts and uses realistic scenarios that a lorry driver may encounter when out on the road.
 The driver is asked between six and eight multiple choice questions on each of the seven case studies.
 The whole test lasts for 1 hour 55 minutes and the pass mark is 80%.

-A pass letter is valid for two years and the driver must complete and pass the Driver CPC module 4 practical demonstration test within the 2 years, otherwise the driver will have to complete module 2 case studies test again.
+A pass letter is valid for two years and the driver must complete and pass the Driver CPC module 4 practical demonstration test within 2 years, otherwise the driver will have to complete module 2 case studies test again.